Annapurna I Expedition 8,091m

 The climb is done with 3 camps; from camp 1 to Camp 2 the climbing is slightly less steep and also difficult with still high objective avalanche danger.
 This section also requires a set of about 1000 m of fixed ropes.
 The route from Camp 2 to Camp 3 requires switchbacks navigation on the snow field between seracs of the broken glacier.
 There is still 1000 m of fixed ropes required.
 The summit attempt is on an uncovered ridge, but it doesn’t require fixed ropes, it is done as a free ascent.

-Asian Hiking Team’s trekking itinerary starts from Lete (Mustang).
-We drive from Kathmandu to Pokhara then Beni continues to Lete.
-From Lete to Annapurna base camp, 4 nights’ accommodation by tented camp.
+Asian Hiking Team’s trekking itinerary starts from Hum Khola (Mustang).
+We drive from Kathmandu to Pokhara then Beni continues to Hum Khola.
+From Hum Khola to Annapurna base camp.
 We fix the advance base camp, then 3 upper camps.
 After the summit, Annapurna returns the same way to Kathmandu.

 Day 01: Arrival in Kathmandu, Meet Asian Hiking Team Staff, Transfer to Hotel (BB).